 The Straightforward Slurping technique is ideal for those who don’t have a lot of time and want to quickly pick the profile(s) they like best.

-Brew a different coffee in the tasting kit each day or every couple days, depending on how quickly you go through the beans.
+Brew a different coffee in the Coffee Explorer kit each day or every couple of days, depending on how quickly you go through the beans.
 Remember which ones you like best and which ones don’t match your preferred profile, and let us know via your account.
-Just let us know which ones were loved and which you didn’t love so much (we have convenient heart and broken-heart icons for you to use).
-We’ll help you adjust future shipments based on these simple notes that take just a few taps or clicks.
+Just let us know which ones were loved and which you didn't love so much (we have convenient heart and broken-heart icons for you to use).
+We'll help you adjust future shipments based on these simple notes that take just a few taps or clicks.

 Despite how easy the Straightforward Slurping method is, it still does a good job showing how the coffee profiles differ from one another.
 Because you’re brewing the coffee like you always do, you’re getting an accurate idea of how each coffee profile will taste when you brew it on a normal day.

 THE SIDE-BY-SIDE TASTING: FOR DRINKERS WHO WANT TO COMPARE COFFEES SIDE-BY-SIDE

 The Side-by-Side Tasting is for those who are interested in carefully comparing each coffee, but don’t have the interest or time to learn how to do a cupping.
 This technique requires about a half-hour of time that can be devoted to brewing and tasting the coffees.
 The benefit of this time investment is being able to compare each coffee side-by-side.

 For the Side-by-Side, brew each coffee as you normally would.
 This will ensure you’re getting a true sense of how each coffee will taste when made with your brew method.